abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard and as being searched there is a directory found, then this way the directory content will automatically be shown entirely.
+In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while being searched then a directory is found, then this way the entire directory content will automatically be shown.

-If this action is needed by other way of path given, put -l option in order to show content of directory found but only in one depth
+If this action is needed in another way of path, put -l option in order to show content of directory found only in one depth
-To have its content shown up to a depth add the number e.g. -l3 option will show the content to only 3 directory plies.
+To have it shown up to certain depth add the number e.g. -l3 option will show to 3 directory plies.
-To have its content shown  entirely the number meant for it is 0.
+To have the found directory's content shown  entirely the number meant for it is 0.
-So be prepared if to put -l0 option, it will list entirely  the content of every found directory which in turn could be a bit overwhelming.
+So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.

 If it needs to be limited again, put -1...9 options,  e.g:
 search for only on current and 1 directory below it put -2,